Young, Gifted and Wild About Birds

 February 2022: Dr. Brooke Bateman, director of climate science for the National Audubon Society, started the 2022 season with “Birds Are Telling Us It’s Time To Act On Climate Change.”
 She wrote an article on the same subject for our 2021 CT State of the Birds report.

-March 2022: Artist and illustrator Jenny Kroik, known for her work in The New Yorker and elsewhere, paints and sketches as she discusses her work and her love for birds. jennykroik.com
+March 2022: Artist and illustrator Jenny Kroik, a Manhattan resident known for her work in The New Yorker and many other places, paints and sketches as she discusses her work and her love for birds.

-January 2021: “The Song of the Ovenbird,” with Eliza Grames, a Ph.D. candidate at the University of Connecticut.
+January 2021: “The Song of the Ovenbird,” with Eliza Grames, who earned a Ph.D. from the University of Connecticut.
 She has since earned her Ph.D. and is Dr. Eliza Grames.

-February 2021: Mariamar Gutierrez Ramirez, Ph.D. candidate at UMass Amherst.
+February 2021: Mariamar Gutierrez Ramirez, who earned a Ph.D. from UMass Amherst.
 “The Ordeal of Bird Migration.”
 Mariamar has since completed her Ph.D.and is now Dr. Gutierrez Ramirez.

 April 2021: Dr. Desiree Narango of UMass Amherst made a presentation called, “The birds, the bees, the flowers and the trees: Creating habitat for wildlife in our cities and suburbs.” vtecostudies.org.

-February 2022: University of Connecticut Ph.D. candidate Sam Apgar discussed her research on tidal marsh birds such as Saltmarsh Sparrows and Clapper Rails, and the peril they face because of sea level rise.
+February 2022: Sam Apgar, who earned her Ph.D., from the University of Connecticut, discussed her research on tidal marsh birds such as Saltmarsh Sparrows and Clapper Rails, and the peril they face because of sea level rise.

 March 2022.
-Shannon Curley, Ph.D., and Jose Ramirez-Garofalo, a Ph.D. candidate at Rutgers University, discuss their work at Freshkills Park on State Island, where the world’s largest landfill has been transformed into an oasis for grassland birds.
+Shannon Curley, Ph.D., and Jose Ramirez-Garofalo, a Ph.D. student at Rutgers University, discuss their work at Freshkills Park on Staten Island, where the world’s largest landfill has been transformed into an oasis for grassland birds.
 Freshkillspark.org.